rhildred/otel-console/README.md

 1. `npm install -g typescript`
 1. `npm install -g ts-node`

+Install the code and dependencies for this project

 1. `git clone https://github.com/rhildred/tsconsole.git .`
 1. `npm install` to get the local dependencies for this project.